Skip to content

 • max_open_connections — set the value to 100.
 Example: max_open_connections = 100.

-Open the Bor configuration file for editing:
+Open the Bor configuration file for editing using:

 vi /var/lib/bor/config.toml